clayrisser/green-docker/DOCKERFILE_GUIDE.md

 Docker images are a containerized system that shares the Linux kernel with the host machine.
 Because a Docker image is essentially a Linux system, it is advised to use Linux conventions when possible.
 Put binaries in `/usr/local/bin`.
 Put scripts in `/usr/local/sbin`.
 Put source code in `/usr/local/src`.
 Put applications in `/opt`.
 Usually, I place my main app in `/opt/app`, but some people might prefer to put it in `/usr/local/src/app`.
 Just use your best judgment.

 ### Chain instructions
+Each docker instruction creates a new layer.
+In order to minimize the number of layers, it’s best to chain your commands using `&&`.
+You can use `\` to continue an instruction onto another line.

 ### Install dependancies before copying application